petrovicstefanrs/chillnsound_asp/README.md

 This version of the Chill N' Sound is using ASP.NET for backend used for creating a light feature Admin Panel to control adding sounds and sound icons.
 You can also add new admins with admin panel, to allow other people to moderate the app.

+>Note:

+There is no live preview of this version as I don't have the means to host the app.

 ------

 ## Instalation